 What happens during a Talos Linux upgrade in Omni

 Omni upgrades control plane nodes first, verifying that the etcd cluster is healthy and will remain healthy after each node leaves the etcd cluster before proceeding.
 For each node, Omni drains and cordons it, updates the OS, then uncordons it.
 All upgrades retain ephemeral data on the node.
-If any of your workloads are sensitive to ungraceful shutdowns, configure the
+To control how many machines in a machine set are upgraded concurrently, configureupgradeStrategy in your cluster template.

 When a new Kubernetes version is available, Omni displays an upgrade indicator in the cluster overview.
 To upgrade Kubernetes:- Open the cluster.